 Although you need to have a bachelor’s degree, it does not need to be specifically in math or science.
-However, our program requires single-subject applicants to have taken at least 12 units of upper-division classes in mathematics, science, statistics, or engineering.
+However, our program requires general education applicants to have taken at least 12 units of upper-division classes in mathematics, science, statistics, or engineering.
 Additionally, you will need to prove that you have the equivalent knowledge of someone who has a bachelor’s degree in one of these subjects by passing all three sections of the CSET.
-This may be difficult if you do not have academic or professional experience in these fields.
+This requirement does not apply to special education applicants..

 I have been working in another field, but am interested in becoming a teacher.

 Great!
-Teaching is one of the most rewarding professions there is.
+Teaching is one of the most rewarding professions.
 We welcome applications from career changers.
 If you are unsure if teaching is the career for you, you may want to consider applying to EnCorps, an organization designed to transition STEM (science, technology, engineering, and mathematics) professionals into the classroom.

 I cannot attend an in-person information session.

 I live in another city/state/country.

-Our training and subsequent placement takes place at schools in LAUSD Districts 3-7 (Central L.A., East L.A., and South L.A.) and at Cal State L.A., so you should live close enough to commute comfortably to these locations or be willing to relocate.
+Our training and subsequent placement takes place at schools in LAUSD Districts 3-7 (Central L.A., East L.A., and South L.A.) and at Cal State University Los Angeles, so you should live close enough to commute comfortably to these locations or be willing to relocate.

-If you live out-of-state and move to California, please be advised that you will have to pay out-of-state tuition at CSULA until you establish residency (approximately one year).
+If you live out-of-state and move to California, please be advised that you will have to pay out-of-state tuition at CSULA until you establish residency (one year of living in CA).

 Additionally, if you do not live in California, it may be difficult to take the CBEST and CSET exams, as they are primarily offered within the state.
 Please see their websites for testing locations and dates.

-During the final selection of residents, the finalists will be invited to Selection Day, during which time raters will judge their potential as future teachers.
+Qualified candidates are invited to Selection Day, during which time raters judge their potential as future teachers.
 Attending one of these selection days in person is mandatory for any candidates who wish to proceed in the selection process.